hofong428/Power-Plants-PV-modules-Output-Comparison/README.md

 **Problem**
 - Can we identify faulty or suboptimally performing equipment?
 - Can we predict the power generation for next couple of days? - this allows for better grid management

+**Dataset Statement**
+The dataset is revised from the kaggle competition